 After you’ve established the dependencies among your activities, you can sequence them.
-At this point, you aren’t assigning any times to your activities in terms of work hours or due dates.
-Instead you’re focusing on the order in which all project activities should be done so that the most efficient flow is created.
+At this point, you aren’t assigning any time to your activities in terms of work hours or due dates.
+Instead, you’re focusing on the order in which all project activities should be done so that the most efficient flow is created.

 Don’t ignore the calendar!
 Check vacation requests from team members.
 Don’t forget to include factors like national holidays, corporate functions, stakeholder events, and other occasions that may affect your schedule.
 If the whole company shuts down for a holiday week, you’ll need to add that time to your due dates and manage customer expectations accordingly.